 Already ISO 27001 or NEN 7510 certified, why still perform a pentest?

 Your organization is already ISO 27001 and/or NEN 7510 certified and has designed an Information Security Management System (ISMS) to control information security.
 As part of the Plan-Do-Check-Act cycle, an internal audit or a risk analysis must be carried out in order to improve as an organization.
 By means of a (periodic) pentest, the organization gains insight into the potential risks and input for implementing improvements in the ISMS.
-This way, the organizations is able to protect itself against external attacks and can be timely adjusted for vulnerabilities and security risks.
+This way, the organization is able to protect itself against external attacks and can be timely adjusted for vulnerabilities and security risks.

 When do you perform a pentest as part of your Information Security Management System (ISMS)?